 These events may impact or damage the ability to properly operate the well or use the facility for the intended purposes of the project.
-If a natural disaster occurs that affects normal operation of the injection well, the response actions will be followed as outlined in Table 7:
+If a natural disaster occurs that affects normal operation of the injection well, the response actions will be followed as outlined in Table 9:

-Table 7: Natural disaster - response actions.
+Table 9: Natural disaster - response actions.

 Response Action Emergency Level Steps Notify local or regional government emergency services if appropriate Notify the UIC Program Director within 24 hours of the emergency event, per 40 CFR 146.94(b)(3) Determine the severity of the event, based on the information available, within 24 hours of notification.
 Serious/ Major Initiate shutdown plan (as safely possible) 1.
 Shut-in the well a.
 All necessary valves closed and locked out.
 2. Vent CO2 from surface lines and facility as necessary.
 3. Limit access to wellhead and surface facilities to only those authorized. a.
 Caution tape and/or rope may be used to limit access to the well and facility 4.
 Initiate evacuation plans (if necessary) a.
 Communicate at all times with personnel and local authorities if evacuation is necessary 5.
 Monitor wellhead pressure (tubing and annulus) and temperature as is feasible a.
 This information should be used to assess the nature and extent of the mechanical integrity failure.
 6. Identify appropriate remedial actions to repair damage to the failed component(s) of the well.
 If contamination is detected, identify, and implement appropriate remedial actions.
 1. Potential actions are listed in the ERR portion Financial Assurance section of this application and are dependent on the magnitude of any potential contamination (Attachment 03: Financial Assurance Plan, 2024).
 Perform MIT prior to bringing the well back online.
-Assess the well to determine whether there has been a loss of mechanical integrity.
+Minor Assess the well to determine whether there has been a loss of mechanical integrity.
+If a loss of mechanical integrity is present, initiate the shutdown plan.
 1. Shut-in the well a.
 All necessary valves closed and locked out.
 2. Vent CO2 from surface lines and facility as necessary.
 3. Limit access to wellhead and surface facilities to only those authorized. a.
 Caution tape and/or rope may be used to limit access to the well and facility 4.
 Reset automatic shutdown devices 5.
 Monitor wellhead pressure (tubing and annulus) and temperature as is feasible a.
 This information should be used to assess the nature and extent of the mechanical integrity failure.
-6. Identify appropriate remedial actions to repair damage to the failed component(s) of the well if necessary If a loss of mechanical integrity is present, initiate the shutdown plan.
-Minor If contamination is detected, identify, and implement appropriate remedial actions.
+6. Identify appropriate remedial actions to repair damage to the failed component(s) of the well if necessary If contamination is detected, identify, and implement appropriate remedial actions.
 1. Potential actions are listed in the ERR portion Financial Assurance section of this application and are dependent on the magnitude of any potential contamination (Attachment 03: Financial Assurance Plan, 2024).
 Perform MIT prior to bringing the well back online.

 4.4.
-Non-CO2 (Brine) Fluid or CO2 Leakage into USDW or Surface
+Non-CO2 (Brine) Fluid or CO2 Leakage into a USDW or Any Unauthorized Zones

-Table 8 describes the event classifications of elevated concentrations of indicator parameter(s) in shallow groundwater sample(s) or other evidence of fluid (brine) or CO2 leakage into a USDW.
+Table 10 describes the event classifications of elevated concentrations of indicator parameter(s) in shallow groundwater sample(s) or other evidence of fluid (brine) or CO2 leakage into a USDW or any other unauthorized zone(s).